nucypher/nucypher/docs/source/architecture/slashing.rst

 * *Scenario 3*: Staker incurs penalty calculated to be worth **400 tokens**:

-    The difference from the previous scenario is that should also decrease locked tokens in the current period.
-At the first step the 2nd sub-stake is reduced to 100 tokens.
-Next step - adjustment for the next period.
-The shortest sub-stake still the same - the 2nd.
-And we need to deacrese it from 100 to 0 only for the next period.
-Will be the same if we change duration of the 2nd sub-stake from 2 periods to 1 and the other sub-stakes remain unchanged.
+    The difference between this and the previous scenario is that the current period's sum of locked tokens is also reduced.
+The first step is to reduce the 2nd sub-stake to 100 tokens.
+Then, the next period is adjusted – the shortest sub-stake is still the 2nd – and it is reduced from 100 to zero for the next period.
+Notably, this would have the same result if we changed the duration of the 2nd sub-stake from 2 periods to 1 and the other sub-stakes remained unchanged.

     Result: